shenanigans/PornViewer/README.md

 Also:
  * clean design that doesn't waste your pixels or time
  * uses libvlc to play a generous assortment of video formats
+ * skip the part with somebody's dumb sweaty face hogging the screen
  * animated gifs play with a pretty high quality upscale, it's nice
  * really fast thumbnail caching and sorting
  * slightly clever name sorting picks up on numbers better
- * very small RAM footprint
+ * surprisingly small resource footprint, except for bulk thumbnail storage

 ## How
  * Use dem arrow keys.
  * Use alt/option or control with dem arrow keys to skip your videos.
-Add shift for moar skippage.
+Add shift for less skippage.
+ * Right click in the viewing area, or tap alt.
  * move images or directories around by dragging and dropping them.

 ## Caveats